 - Dry the dishes with your microfiber towel and put them away until the next meal.

-- Now strain your soapy water into your empty bucket and disperse the dish water in the same way.
+- Now strain your soapy water into your empty bucket and disperse it in the same way.

-- Throw away your food waste or pack it out.
+- Throw away your food waste from the strainer, or pack it out.